Edward Grey, 1st Viscount Grey of Fallodon: Early political career

 Grey was selected as the Liberal Party candidate for Berwick-upon-Tweed where his Conservative opponent was Earl Percy.
 He was duly elected in November 1885 and, at 23, became the youngest MP (Baby of the House) in the new House of Commons.
-He was not called in the Home Rule debate, but was nonetheless convinced by Gladstone and Morley of the rightness of the cause.
+He was not called in the Home Rule debate, but was nonetheless convinced by William Ewart Gladstone and John Morley of the rightness of the cause.
 A year later Grey summoned up the courage to make a maiden speech, at a similar period to Asquith.
 During the debate over the 1888 Land Purchase Bill he began "an association and friendship" with R. B. Haldane, which was "thus strengthened as years went on".
 The nascent imperialists voted against "this passing exception".
 On a previous occasion he had met Neville Lyttelton, later a knight and general, who would become his closest friend.

-Grey retained his seat in the 1892 election with a majority of 442 votes and to his surprise was made Under-Secretary of State for Foreign Affairs by William Ewart Gladstone (albeit after his son Herbert had refused the post) under the Foreign Secretary, Lord Rosebery.
+Grey retained his seat in the 1892 election with a majority of 442 votes and to his surprise was made Under-Secretary of State for Foreign Affairs by Gladstone (albeit after his son Herbert had refused the post) under the Foreign Secretary, Lord Rosebery.
 Grey would later claim that at this point he had had no special training nor paid special attention to foreign affairs.
-The new Under-Secretary prepared the policy for making Uganda a new colony, proposing to build a railway from Cairo through East Africa, through later limiting government being used to build it.
+The new Under-Secretary prepared the policy for making Uganda a new colony, proposing to build a railway from Cairo through East Africa, though later limiting government funds being used to build it.
 There was continuity in presentation and preparation during the Scramble for Africa; foreign policy was not an election issue.
 The Liberals continued to incline towards the Triple Alliance, causing the press to write of a "Quadruple Alliance".

-Grey later dated his first suspicions of future Anglo-German disagreements to his early days in office, after Germany had sought commercial concessions from Britain in the Ottoman Empire; in return they would promise support for a British position in Egypt.
+Grey later dated his first suspicions of future Anglo-German disagreements to his early days in office, after Germany had sought commercial concessions from Britain in the Ottoman Empire; in return they would promise support for the British position in Egypt.
 "It was the abrupt and rough peremptoriness of the German action that gave me an unpleasant impression"; not, he added, that the German position was at all "unreasonable," rather that the "method... was not that of a friend."
 With hindsight, he argued in his autobiography, "the whole policy of the years from 1886 to 1904 [might] be criticized as having played into the hands of Germany."